CDS-AU-DK/cds-language/assignments/assignment2.md

      - Plot the results over time, with one visualisation showing sentiment of opening sentences over time and one of closing sentences over time.
      - Find the 20 most common geopolitical entities mentioned across the whole corpus - plot the result as a bar chart.

+**OR**

-2. Using the corpus of Fake vs Real news
+2. Using the corpus of Fake vs Real news, write some code which does the following

    - Split the data into two datasets - one of Fake news and one of Real news
    - For every headline